biomimetics/imageproc-lib/README.md

 -----------
 A set of common modules developed for the ImageProc family of boards, which use Microchip's dsPIC architecture.

+These modules work with ImageProc 2.5 boards.
+Support for older boards up to version 2.4 can be found in the [ip24-maint](../../tree/ip24-maint) branch.

 Download code
 -------------